tsgates/arch-wiki-markdown/wiki/PhpVirtualBox.md

 > VirtualBox web interface (phpvirtualbox)

-Install phpvirtualbox from Official Repositories on a php-capable web server of your choice (Apache is suitable choice).
+Install phpvirtualbox from Official repositories on a php-capable web server of your choice (Apache is suitable choice).

 Configuration